locallyoptimistic/LocallyOptimistic/content/post/agile-analytics-p3.md

 * Reserve every other Friday (or every Friday afternoon) for non-sprint work
 * Each team member should say what they're working on at the beginning of the day, and share whatever they've learned at the end
 * The task should be *directly linked* to a plausible path to value for the company. ("Evaluate how much stratified sampling could improve our A/B testing efficiency" is a good task while "see if we can use deep-learning to play mario kart" is probably not.)

+I like to think of this time as R&D investment time: the exploratory tasks of this quarter have the potential to become the headline projects of next quarter if we're able to identify an exciting area of opportunity.

 ## Acceptance Criteria to "write the next story"